A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Simulations and computational procedures

 \subsection{Discrete Models}

 The Ising model is the first discrete model studied, it is a well known model of interacting spins.
 The spins can take two values---up and down.
-This is one of the most simple model that exhibits a phase transition.
+This is one of the most simple models that exhibit a phase transition.
 The interaction between the spins is described by

 where the sum is over adjacent pairs.
 Usually, there is an additional term with the contribution of an external magnetic field.
 We use an 2D Ising Model of $N=100$ spins in a $10\times 10$ lattice without the magnetic field.
 The continuous transition can be observed in the caloric curve computed in the simulation shown in Fig.~\ref{Ising-2D}.
 The transition temperature is $k_BT_c/J=2.332$ which is close to the well-known exact transition temperature $k_BT_c/J = 2.269$ of this model~\cite{Baxter2016}.
+The number of steps per second for this system is $145733 \pm 44577$.

-A most generalized discrete study case is the Potts model~\cite{Wu1982Jan}.
-Potts is a generalized Ising model of interacting classical spins $q$ on a regular lattice.
-In this model the spins can take $q$ different ``orientations''.
-This model is described by
+A more generalized discrete study case is the Potts model~\cite{Wu1982Jan}.
+This is a generalized Ising model of interacting classical spins $q$ on a regular lattice, which has been widely used in multiple research areas~\cite{Turner2002, Davis2014, Farias2020, Torbrugge2007, Alder2004, landau2014}.
+In this model the spins can take $q$ different ``orientations'', and its interaction energy is given by

 where the sum is over adjacent pairs and $\delta$ is the usual Kronecker delta.
 In the particular case of $q=2$ we recover the 2D-Ising model up to a multiplicative factor.
 In what follows, we use a value of $q=10$ on a $10\times 10$ 2-dimensional lattice.
 This model exhibits a first-order phase transition which can be observed looking at the caloric curve obtained in the simulation (Fig.~ \ref{Potts}).
-This model has been widely used in multiple research areas~\cite{Turner2002, Davis2014, Farias2020, Torbrugge2007, Alder2004, landau2014}.

 We obtained the same result than in our previous work where the phase transitions and metastable phases of this model have been characterized~\cite{Moreno2018}.
 The metastable region lies inside the S-shaped loop in the microcanonical curve.
+The number of steps per second for this system is $145142\pm 38669$.

-The third, and last, discrete model is a system of $N$ identical 1-dimensional quantum harmonic oscillators described by
+The third, and last, discrete model is a system of $N$ identical 1-dimensional quantum harmonic oscillators~\cite{Dekker1981, Chung2002} described by